valerie-roske/TDDIntro/README.md

 ### Factorial Exercise

-Open the class **`com.thoughtworks.tddintro.exercises.factorial.FactorialTests`**.
+Open the class **`tddintro.exercises.factorial.FactorialTests`**.
 You'll find five unit tests there.
 Your goal is to make changes to the class **`Factorial`** so that one more test passes than the last time you made a change.
 Essentially, you're doing the *Make the failing test pass* step of TDD.
 This should help you get used to the rhythm of TDD before you have to write your own tests.
 Here's the cycle you should go through once for each test.